keptn/keptn.github.io/content/docs/0.6.0/installation/upgrade-keptn/index.md

 ## Lighthouse: Custom SLIs in Git repo

-For Keptn 0.6.0.beta(2), we asked you to create custom SLI by creating a Kubernetes ConfigMap for Prometheus that looked like this:
+For Keptn 0.6.0.beta(2), custom SLIs were configured by creating a Kubernetes ConfigMap for Prometheus that looked like this:

 ```yaml
 apiVersion: v1